WR117H/DuckyInjector/README.md

 ```
 di1 > use module/download_exec
 ```
-And you can get help using to find out what you should do in a module
+You gotta notice that you should select the platform first and then select the module And you can get help using to find out what you should do in a module
 ```
 di1 > help